kiorky/db_smart_backup/README.rst

 - Read the script header to know what can do each option
 - You ll need to tweak at least:

-    - the database identifiers
+    - The database identifiers
-    - the backup root location
+    - The backup root location
-    - what to backup
+    - Which type of backup to do (maybe only postgresl)
-    - which types to do (maybe only postgresl)
+    - The retention policy

 Backup Rotation..
 ------------------
-We use hardlinks, be aware that it may have filesystem limits:
+We use hardlinks to achieve that but be aware that it may have filesystem limits:
     - number of databases backed up (a lot if every possible anymay on modern filesystems (2^32 hardlinks) and count something for the max like **366x2+57+12** for a year and a db.
     - and all subdirs should be on the same mounted point where the backup dir